Fuchsite: Properties, Facts and Photos

 What is Fuchsite?

 Fuchsite is a variety of chromium-rich muscovite.
 The more chromium present, the richer the colour.
-In some cases, the colour can be similar to emerald.
+In some cases, it can be similar to emerald.

-When chromium is replaced by aluminium, the shade of green becomes distinctively lighter.
+When less chromium is present and aluminium dominates, the shade of green becomes noticeably lighter.

 Fuchsite is often found as tiny mineral inclusions in certain rocks.
-When present in larger quantities, it becomes known as verdite.
+When it occurs in massive form, the material is commonly known as verdite.

-A relatively soft mineral, fuchsite is rarely found with good purity.
+A relatively soft mineral, fuchsite is rarely found as well-formed crystals and is usually mixed with other minerals.
 It grades 2 to 3 on the Mohs scale and can feature inclusions of red corundum.
 This stone, known as ruby in fuchsite, is often mistaken for ruby zoisite, which can look very similar.

 Strangely, it's often mispelt as 'fuschite.'